andrei-herdt/andrei-herdt.github.io/journal.md

-# PPO training of quadrupedal walk
+# Training of quadrupedal walk on a GPU

 [Target performance](https://leggedrobotics.github.io/legged_gym/)